- What We Do

 I have two little kids, one preschooler and one toddler.
 Both are (alarmingly) ambulatory, moving all over the house and getting into everything they aren't supposed to.
 The older one can unlock deadbolts, push open screen doors, climb ladders and stairs, while the younger is content with simple seeing how fast she can get her body moving in a single direction before she either topples forward or encounters an object that refuses to budge when she slams into it.

 Why do I bring this up?
 Because they didn't start this way.

 Yes, it's a tired cliche, but it's so true: you have to walk before you can run.

-If your business has never run an ad before, never used marketing to sell, never attempted to convince someone brand new to the brand or product or service that they should part with their hard-earned Benjamin Franklins, then your first question should not be, "How much can I make?"
+If your business has never run an ad before, never used marketing to sell, never attempted to convince someone unfamiliar with the brand, product, or service that they should part with their hard-earned Benjamin Franklins, then your first question should not be, "How much can I make?"

 You don't have TRACTION yet.

 By traction I mean a pattern of desired behavior occurring in a consistent, somewhat predictable fashion.
 This could mean generating leads, getting purchases, onboarding new users or whatever else your business goal, it doesn't matter.
 The point is that you need to be able to say that you can cause it to happen, repeatedly, with your efforts.